jesshuang7/React_GoogleBooksSearch/README.md

 ### User Story

 ```
-AS a user, I want to be able to view my entire employee directory at once so that I have quick access to their information.
+AS a user, I want to be able to search a book from google book database, so that I can view and save it to my list.

+As a user, I want to be able to view my save list and delete books if I want.

 ```

 ### Built With:
-* This app is build upon [react](https://reactjs.org/).
+* This app is build upon [react](https://reactjs.org/), [node](https://nodejs.org/en/docs/), [express](https://expressjs.com/), and [MongoDB](https://www.mongodb.com/).

 ## Getting Started:
 To get a local copy up and running follow the steps below.